op). This guide covers setup, configuration, the security model for agent workflows, and troubleshooting.

 How it works

-valuefield is extracted and wrapped in Cordon’sSecrettype, which zeroizes memory on drop and redacts on all log output. - The
+valuefield is extracted and wrapped in Cordon’sSecrettype, which zeroizes memory on drop and redacts on all log output. - If

 Authentication methods